Changing Lives by Transforming Smiles

 I grew up in Silver Spring, Maryland and have lived in Frederick since 1992.
 I’ve been happily married to the love of my life since 1983.
-We have three boys who are all grown and building their lives in other regions of the country, and new twin grandbabies whom I adore.
+We have three sons who are all grown and building their lives in other regions of the country, and toddler boy/girl twin grandchildren and a new granddaughter whom I adore.

 When not caring for patients, teaching courses, or studying, I love to work in my vegetable and flower gardens.
 I also have many hobbies, all of which involve working with my hands: leatherwork, woodwork, jewelry casting, electrical work, painting, and tinkering with computers, to name but a few.
-As often as possible, I also love visiting my precious grandbabies, Isabell and Elliot.
+As often as possible, I also love visiting my precious grandchildren.

 I also volunteer at the Washington County Cleft Palate and Craniofacial Clinic.
 This clinic serves people with a variety of craniofacial deformities from western Maryland, Pennsylvania, and West Virginia.